OLC-Bioinformatics/BaitCapture/README.md

 ### Advanced usage

-More usage information can be obtained at any time by running `nextflow main.nf --help`:
+More usage information can be obtained at any time by running `nextflow run main.nf --help`:

 ```
 Typical pipeline command: